 - Nail Art/Acrylics

-The Spa is open for business and plans to be self sufficient by the end of 2014; however it is still very much in need of financial support to pay for training materials and equipment.
+The Spa opened for business at the end of 2014; however it is still very much in need of financial support to pay for training materials and equipment.
 We require $400 a month in order to keep the school and spa functioning.

 There are several ways that you can support this new initiative: